pachterlab/kb_docs/docs/source/quick_start/usage.rst

 Output files
 ------------

-For single cell, ``kb count`` produces one or more count matrix files suitable for downstream
+For single cell RNA-seq, ``kb count`` produces one or more count matrix files suitable for downstream
 analysis:

 - **.mtx** — sparse matrix format compatible with most analysis frameworks